We are excited to chat!

 Just make sure to display the two items apart from each other so the competition is less apparent.

-In order to stay on top of all of this information, you’ll want to thoroughly track your items in your event planning software as soon as you receive them.
+In order to stay on top of all of your important auction item information, you’ll want to thoroughly track your items in your event planning software as soon as you receive them.

 Once you’ve entered all items in the platform, you can easily generate a master list to serve as a comprehensive record of your items.